-- Avoid plastic bowls as even clean ones may hold oily residue that can affect the beating quality of the egg whites.
+- Avoid plastic bowls, as even clean ones may hold oily residue that can affect the beaten quality of the egg whites.

 - Use a bowl that’s wide enough to keep the beaters from being buried in the egg whites.

 - Do not overbeat or underbeat the egg whites or your cake may fall.
 Egg whites should have a stiff peak, pointing straight up (or maybe a little bit folding over just at the very tips).